sauerbraten/p1xbraten/README.md

 make install
 ```

-`make` will copy the src/ directory from $SAUER_DIR, apply all patches and run `make` inside src/; `make install` will put the compiled binary into the usual place (depending on your OS).
+`make` will copy the src/ directory from $SAUER_DIR, apply all patches and run `make` inside src/; `make install` will run `make install` inside src/ and copy the contents of data/ to ~/.p1xbraten/data/.